Acne used to be known as a teenage skin condition. But these days, it’s becoming increasingly prevalent among adults, even decades past adolescence.

 - Salicylic acid: this oil-soluble exfoliant penetrates deep into pores to help clear out sebum and debris.
 Find it in Salicylic Acid Cleanser, gentle enough to be used twice daily or more, if skin is extremely oily.

-- Benzoyl Peroxide: an antibacterial ingredient that kills P. acnes and calms skin.
+- Benzoyl peroxide: an antibacterial ingredient that kills C. acnes and calms skin.
 Use BP Lotion in the morning after cleansing.

 - Retinol: this vitamin A derivative increases cell turnover, which helps prevent dead skin cells from clogging pores.
-Retinol Serum contains a time-released formula to work gently overnight.
+Retinol Serum contains a time-released formula that works gently overnight.

 For those with sensitive skin, Dr. Lee suggests SLMD Skincare Sensitive Skin Acne System, which is formulated with antimicrobial sulfur, known to be tough on acne-causing bacteria, but gentler on skin than benzoyl peroxide.